ccn-ccn/MyNetworkSocial/README.md

 * Each video tracks:
   * **Bᵢ** — total bandwidth served
   * **Sᵢ** — active online seeders
-* Each time a video is viewed, a random subset of seeders is rewarded with MYNW tokens for sharing it
+* Each time a video is viewed, a random subset of seeders is rewarded with MYNW for sharing bandwidth
 * Randomization ensures fair distribution and regional load balance for faster delivery
 * Online seeders automatically share pinned content (data charges may apply)

 ### **Step 3: Fair Reward Distribution**

-* **Proof of Distribution**: Users earn MYNW tokens for bandwidth served
+* **Proof of Distribution**: Users earn MYNW for bandwidth served
 * Rewards are based on actual bytes transferred:
   ```
   MYNW_Earned = (Bytes_Served / 1MB) × MYNW_Per_MB_Rate
   ```
-* No earning caps, users can earn unlimited MYNW tokens
+* No earning caps, users can earn unlimited MYNW rewards
-* Rewards scale directly with sharing activity (Proof of Distribution)
+* Rewards scale with sharing activity (Proof of Distribution)
 * More active users have higher chances of being selected as seeders

 ### **Step 4: Payout Cap Enforcement**

 * Once the payout cap is reached:
-  * All further MYNW token rewards freeze
+  * All further MYNW rewards freeze
   * Dynamic Seeder Assignment continues for load balancing

 ## **Recommendation Algorithm**